 These two fellowships rotate and each year one supports an enrolled Jordanian graduate student.
 For the 2024–2025 cycle, the Russell Fellowship is open only to students of Jordanian nationality and the Sauer Fellowship is open only to students of non-Jordanian nationality

 James A. Sauer Fellowship: The Sauer trust rotates on a two-year cycle.

-Year 1: One month of residency at ACOR and a stipend of $400 for a student of any nationality except Jordanian.
+Year 1: $1,500 award without residency at ACOR, or $500 award plus one month of residency at ACOR for a student of any nationality except Jordanian.

 Kenneth W. Russell Fellowship: The Russell trust rotates on a two-year cycle.

-Annually: The Russel Fellowship also supports Bedul education assistance for the children of Umm Sayhoun community in the Petra region.
-Since 2008, an annual prize of JD 200 and a certificate commending their achievement can be awarded to the top male and top female tawjihi finalists from Umm Sayhoun.
+Annually: The Russel Fellowship also supports Bedul education assistance.
+Since 2008, an annual prize and a certificate commending their achievement can be awarded to the top male and top female tawjihi finalists from Umm Sayhoun.

 This award is intended to assist Jordanians resident in Jordan participating in and delivering a scholarly paper at an international conference held in the United States or Canada.
 One award of $3,500 will be made for in-person paper presentation, and one award for paper presentation in a virtual conference (i.e., conference registration, membership when required) will be available annually.
 Awards are eligible in any field of study related to ACOR’s mission.
 Poster presentations are not eligible.